 A new homeowner noticed a neighbor mowing part of her front lawn.
 When she asked the neighbor why he was mowing her lawn, the neighbor replied the property he was mowing belonged to him, even though the line of trees separating the two houses looked as if the property belonged to the new homeowner.
 She called her title agent and found out the neighbor was correct.
 “How can that be?
 Didn’t you search my property?”

 Unfortunately, the new homeowner did not understand the difference between a title search and a survey and failed to purchase a survey.
 A title search confirms ownership of property, but it does not show the details of the property location.

 A survey is a map of real property that shows where the property is located on the earth, the boundary lines of the property, the improvements on the land and access to the property.

 FIVE GREAT REASONS TO PURCHASE A SURVEY

-Liz, thank you very much for sharing this story and providing some good reasons for ordering a survey.
+Thank you for sharing the story and information Universal Title.
 I’d also like to add that you can order a survey at any time if you did not do so when you purchased.
-If you are in need of a survey, planning to sell or purchase a home and would like to work with a great Title company, or have title questions in general I highly recommend reaching out to Liz (firstname.lastname@example.org) and her team of attorneys at Universal Title.
+If you are in need of a survey, planning to sell or purchase a home and would like to work with a great Title company, or have title questions in general I highly recommend reaching out to Universal Title.